perspeqtive/sulu-media-credits-bundle/README.md

 [![Packagist Version](https://img.shields.io/packagist/v/perspeqtive/sulu-media-credits-bundle)](https://packagist.org/packages/perspeqtive/sulu-media-credits-bundle)

-The Sulu Media Credits Bundle enables the automatic listing of media credits for media used on the current page.
-It scans the content of the current page for linked media and provides them collectively for display.
+The Sulu Media Credits Bundle enables the automatic listing of media credits for media used on the current website.
+It scans the content via the reference bundle of the current website for linked media and provides them collectively for display.

 ## 🚀 Features